wipo-int/dc-deployments-automation/README.md

 that was deployed (e.g. RDS endpoint/password).
 The way this is currently achieved (on AWS) is that have the CloudFormation template dump this information into the file `/etc/atl` as `RESOURCE_VAR=<resource>` lines.
-This can be then sourced as environment variables to be retrieved at runtime.
-See the helper-script `bin/ansible-with-atl-env` for an example.
+This can be then sourced as environment variables to be retrieved at runtime .
+See the helper-script `bin/ansible-with-atl-env` and the corresponding `groups_vars/aws_node_local.yml` var-file.

 ### Maintenance playbooks